 The Malawi Population-Based HIV Impact Assessment (MPHIA) began fieldwork in November 2015, concluded in August 2016, and announced preliminary results in December 2016.
 In Malawi, survey teams visited approximately 15,000 households, interviewed participants, and provided HIV counseling and testing.
 The findings, announced on World AIDS Day (December 1), showed exceptional progress against the HIV epidemic.
 Details on the findings can be found below.
 The Malawi Final Report, published in October 2018, can be found here.

-MPHIA key preliminary findings among adults ages 15 to 64:
+MPHIA key findings among adults ages 15 to 64 years:

 - HIV incidence: 0.37%